 Anti-Fatigue Mats work by improving circulation around the body, which is done by creating constant micro-movements in the leg muscles.
 The soft surface of the mat is not only comfortable, easing pressure on your knees and back, but also creates a small amount of instability which encourages your leg muscles to activate.

-This allows you to evenly distribute the pressure caused by standing up across both legs so that one is not trying to support more weight than the other, which will give you a better posture and means that you won’t be putting increased stress onto any of your joints.
+This allows you to evenly distribute the pressure caused by standing up across both legs so that one is not trying to support more weight than the other, which will give you a better posture and means that you won’t be putting increased stress on any of your joints.

-Frequently making natural changes to your position will also reduce tension in your shoulders and neck, alleviate headaches, and take pressure off your back.
+Frequently making natural changes to your position will reduce tension in your shoulders and neck, alleviate headaches, and take pressure off your back.

 Anti-Fatigue Mats have been proven to work by numerous studies, which all show that businesses using these mats report reductions in staff absences whilst increasing staff morale and productivity.

 One of the reasons for this is due to a part of our anatomy called the Venous pump.
-With each step we take, our calf muscles contract and squeeze blood back up towards our heart, the veins even contain valves to control the direction of blood flow.
+With each step we take, our calf muscles contract and squeeze blood back up towards our heart; the veins even contain valves to control the direction of blood flow.

-The result is that blood pools in the lower limbs and the heart has to pump it back around the body by itself which causes us to feel more fatigued.
+The result is that blood pools in the lower limbs, and the heart has to pump it back around the body by itself, which causes us to feel more fatigued.